jxsvoboda/sycek/README.md

 Syc
 ---
-`syc` is meant to work as a compiler or static checker.
-Currently it can compile a subset of C for the Sinclair ZX Spectrum (Zilog Z80 processor).

 NOTE: This is a work in progress.
 Only a subset of C is implemented.

+`syc` is meant to work as a compiler, lint-like tool and static checker.
+Currently it can compile a subset of C for the Sinclair ZX Spectrum (Zilog Z80 processor).

-`syc` can also complement `ccheck` checking for certain programming issues that cannot be reliably detected withough actually preprocessing the source code.
-Instead `syc` can be used as a lint / checker / shadow compiler.
+`syc` also complements `ccheck` checking for certain programming iand C style issues that cannot be reliably detected withough actually preprocessing and compiling the source code.

+`syc` can thus be used as a lint / checker / shadow compiler.
+See the section Syc as a checker for details.

 Downloading
 -----------